-Launch Ramp: Conditions at main ramp are decent.
-The water level has dropped a lot but there is still a launch ramp.
-Boat ramp is closed during certain hours of the day; see boat ramp hours for more information.
-South launch ramp is closed due to low water.
-Fishing pier is now closed with lower water levels.
+Launch Ramp: Conditions at main ramp are good.
+The south boat ramp is not open.
+Boat ramp is closed during certain hours of the season; see boat ramp hours for more information.

-- Be careful within 150 feet of shore line for submerged trees around reservoir as the water levels have dropped.
+- Be careful within 150 feet of shore line for submerged trees around reservoir.

 Fishing Conditions: http://wildlife.utah.gov/hotspots/